TechLabs-Berlin/wt23-wastewise/blog.md

 We needed to come up with a strategy for this

+The very general things we planned like
+Constrain of recognizing one object at the time.
+Multiclassification problem but not object detection Why did we not choose the labels to be the waste bins but the objects directly? --> too high granularity First recognize the class, then decide the correct bin with a function (dictionary)

 Either we could have labels as waste bin then we have less classes and we can just throw in stuff together also we have an immediate output